 The next section describes the task of our robots.
-Section 3 fixes some issues with the terminology, Section 4 explains the methods that we used for our experiments that are reported and discussed in Section 5.
-Section 6 summarizes related works in the literature, and Section 7 draws some conclusions and indicates the directions of our future research.
+Section 3 fixes some issues with the terminology, Section 4 explains the methods that we used for our experiments, reported and discussed in Section 5.
+Section 6 summarises related works in the literature and Section 7 draws some conclusions and indicates the directions of our future research.

-2. THE APPLICATION DOMAIN: PREY RETRIEVAL
+THE APPLICATION DOMAIN: PREY RETRIEVAL

 The test application we chose for our experiments is object search and retrieval: a group of robots has to look for objects, termed prey, spread in the environment and retrieve them to a special area, termed nest.
-In this article, we refer to this task as prey retrieval to emphasise the similarity with the corresponding behavior observed in ants.
+In this paper, we refer to this task as prey retrieval to emphasise the similarity with the corresponding behaviour observed in ants.

-Prey retrieval is often used as a model for other real-world applications (such as toxic-waste cleanup, search and rescue, demining or collection of terrain samples in unknown environments) and is among the canonical tasks for collective robotics [Cao et al. 1997].
-The main scientific question is whether there is an actual performance gain in using more than one robot since the task can be accomplished by a single one [Cao et al. 1997].
-Stated in another way, the question is whether more robots are more efficient.
+Prey retrieval is often used as a model for other real-world applications (such as toxic-waste cleanup, search and rescue, demining or collection of terrain samples ACM Journal Name, Vol. V, No. N, October 2006.

+in unknown environments) and is among the canonical tasks for collective robotics [Cao et al. 1997].
+The main scientific question is whether there is an actual performance gain in using more than one robot, since the task can be accomplished by a single one [Cao et al. 1997].
+Stated in another way, the question is whether more robots are also more efficient.